 I am a seasoned research leader with expertise in human-technology interaction.
 More recently, I have led critical efforts to address privacy and consent, fairness, inclusion, and transparency as they relate to AI experiences.
 Currently, as a User Research Scientist at Google, the majority of my research is centered on AI and creativity.
 I am fortunate to work alongside some of the most recognized artists in the world, to shape the user experience of Generative media tools that enable them to push boundaries while staying true to their unique vision.

-During my career, I have directed human factors research for several novel and groundbreaking technologies such as Microsoft's custom neural voice and facial recognition to Medtronic's Micra™ (world’s smallest pacemaker), Attain™ Performa™ Advanced Quadripolar Lead, and CareLink Encore™ programmer.
+My career has spanned diverse domains, where I have led human factors research for several groundbreaking technologies, including Microsoft’s custom neural voice and facial recognition to Medtronic’s Micra™ (the world’s smallest pacemaker).
 I wear many hats: research leader, strategist, storyteller, author, mentor, editor, keynote speaker, and sometimes adjunct professor.
 I have been cited by the American Psychological Association, the Economist, the Portuguese Economic Times, and included in LightHouse3’s 100 Brilliant Women in AI Ethics list, and was also the inaugural Fellow from Microsoft to the World Economic Forum.
 I have a PhD in Experimental Psychology (specialization in Human Factors and Ergonomics) from Texas Tech University and an undergraduate degree in Computer Science.

 book.JPG